NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/filters.md

 8. The Controller `OnActionExecuted`

+> [!NOTE]
-Note: The `Controller` class's methods always run before and after all filters.
+> The `Controller` class's methods always run before and after all filters.
 These methods are not implemented as `IFilter` instances and do not participate in the `IFilter` ordering algorithm.

 <a name=authorization-filters></a>